PartyDAO/party-protocol/README.md

 # Party Protocol

 A protocol for *group coordination*.
-Party Protocol lets people crowdfund, use, sell, and distribute on-chain assets as a group.
+Party Protocol provides on-chain functionality for group formation, coordination, and distribution.
 Currently focused on making NFTs multiplayer.

 ## Layout